-Various types of 3D printing technologies are used to manufacture plastic and metal parts very quickly for prototyping and small batch production.
-It is completely changing the way new products are developed.
+Various types of 3D printing technologies are used for rapid prototyping or small batch production of plastic and metal parts.
+It has advantage of quick turnaround time and special tooling is not required to develop prototypes.
 In this article we will discuss various types of 3D printing technologies and their applications.
 We suggest you also read this article on various types of metal 3D printers

 Following types of additive manufacturing technologies are widely used to manufacture plastic and metal parts quickly.
 Each of these 3D printing technologies has their own advantages, limitations and applications.